 Potential impacts from military expended material strikes on marine fish groups and ESA-listed species during testing activities would be similar to those described for comparable training activities.
 Some fish species potentially impacted by testing activities would be different than those fishes impacted during training activities based on the specific activity and the location of the activity.
-For example, torpedoes are tested at nine locations (Table 3.0-25) compared to three training locations (Table 3.0-23).
+For example, torpedoes are tested at nine locations (Table 3.0-26 and Table 3.0-28) compared to four training locations (Table 3.0-27).
 Military expended materials hitting the water could result in an extremely unlikely strike of an individual fish, or more likely in a short-term and local displacement of fishes in the water column.
 However, these behavioral reactions are not expected to result in substantial changes to an individual's fitness or species recruitment, and are not expected to result in population-level impacts.

-Similarly, military expended materials are not anticipated to overlap with designated critical habitat for Atlantic salmon or smalltooth sawfish or proposed for Atlantic sturgeon.
+Similarly, military expended materials are not anticipated to overlap with designated critical habitat for Atlantic salmon, smalltooth sawfish, or Atlantic sturgeon.
 Military expended materials could be expended within Gulf sturgeon critical habitat within coastal waters where the Panama City Operating Area overlaps with the critical habitat.
 While overlap with Gulf sturgeon critical habitat may occur, military expended materials from testing exercises are not anticipated to impact any of the physical and biological features identified for these habitats.